matter-labs/zksync/docs/protocol.md

     Bytes.bytesToHexASCIIBytes(abi.encodePacked((_factoryAddress)))
 ```

-They then have to send this signature to the governance contract using the factory contract by calling the above
+This signature should be sent to the governance contract by calling `registerNFTFactoryCreator` from the factory contract.
-function.

 #### Set default NFT factory